 Life and Choices

-The only problem is we’re usually playing the part of Chang…
+The only problem is, most of us are playing the part of Chang…

 But he did find some great logo designers online for cheap.

-Just last week, I was on the phone with an aspiring entrepreneur friend of mine.
+Just last week, I was on the phone with a friend of mine – an aspiring entrepreneur.

-As an entrepreneur, your main job is making sales.
-If you’re not selling, you’re not really an entrepreneur.
+As an entrepreneur, your main job is creating profit.
+So if you’re not selling, you’re not really an entrepreneur.
 My friend knows this.

 I asked him how many sales calls he made, and how many people he’s spoken to about buying his product.